 Changes in shareholdings: acquisitions prior to sale

-- acquire, by purchase or otherwise, investments of the same description as ‘qualifying investments’ (IHTM34131) in the death estate, and
+- acquires, by purchase or otherwise, investments of the same description as qualifying investments (IHTM34131) in the death estate, and

-A trust fund has 15,000 ICI ordinary shares at the deceased’s death.
+The Gemini trust fund has 15,000 HSBC ordinary shares at the deceased’s death.
 After the death a further 10,000 of these shares are given to the trustees to hold on the trusts of the settlement.
-The total trust holding is now 25,000 ICI ordinary shares.
+The total trust holding is now 25,000 HSBC ordinary shares.
 The trustees subsequently sell 5,000 of the shares within a year of the death.

 Under IHTA84/S185 (1) the trustees are treated as selling 3,000 of the shares held at death and 2,000 of those that were subsequently placed on trust.